Report a concern

 - Emergency Duty Team on 01482 300 304 out of normal office hours

 As a member of the public, you do not have to give your name and contact details if you do not wish to.
 If you do give your name, you can ask that your identity is not revealed to the parents and carer of the child concerned.

 As a professional you will need to share your identity with the Early Help and Safeguarding Hub when raising a concern.

-All child protection concerns will be taken seriously and referrals will be considered and acted upon appropriately.
+All child protection concerns will be taken seriously.

-The Early Help and Safeguarding Hub will talk to the police to decide what should happen next.
+Where the concerns you have raised are accepted as a referral, the Early Help and Safeguarding Hub will decide what should happen next.
 Usually this involves starting an enquiry and you may be contacted for further information.